Blended Learning Consultancy

 - Our Learner Management System allows you manage on-line registrations to ensure staff have completed the e-learning prior to attending

-All the classroom sessions will be delivered by David Marshall, or one of our consultancy team.
+All the classroom sessions will be delivered by Nick Gallagher-Hughes, former Chair to the Staff Development Forum, or one of his experienced team of subject experts.

 The range of blended learning topics available include (but not limited to):